doug-moen/openscad2/rfc/Functions.md

 This abbreviation for function definitions can also be used with named function arguments.
-Here is an example of a generalized extrusion API inspired by ImplicitCAD, where the `twist` argument is set to a function literal:
+Here is an example of a generalized extrusion API inspired by ImplicitCAD, where the `twist` argument is a function:
 ```
 linear_extrude (height=40, center=true, twist = function(h) 35*cos(h*2*pi/60)) {
     circle (10);